Is It Safe to Travel to Angola in 2026?

 Traveler Impact

-Solo travelers face significant risks from petty crime and armed robberies, especially in urban areas like Luanda, where street crime is prevalent.
+Solo travelers face significant risks from violent crime, including armed robbery and assault, particularly in urban areas like Luanda, where local police response may be inadequate.

-Remote workers may find decent connectivity in urban areas, but should avoid rural regions where infrastructure is lacking and health risks are higher.
+Remote workers may find decent connectivity in urban areas but should be cautious of health risks and crime, which could disrupt their work environment.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Angola.